 However, we should note that the results just derived rely on an aggregation of the four uniradix increment-decrement life tables calculated for each regional share of the initial cohort using one particular system of statistical weighting: the system seems intuitively reasonable, but arguments can be made for and against it.
 This raises the problem of whether alternative allocations of the initial cohort among the regions would lead to quite different aggregated multiregional life tables.
 In view of this uncertainty, we performed an alternative aggregation of the four uniradix increment-decrement life tables, this time using identical weights (radices).
 The multistate life-table functions thus obtained (which are not shown here) did not appear to differ very significantly from those calculated earlier.
-Thus we conclude that as long as the state allocation of the regions with regard to some meaningful socio-economic factor-these weights are expected to represent an allocation which does not depart too much from an allocation into r equal parts-very similar estimates of the aggregate multistate life-table functions should be produced.
+Thus we conclude that as long as the state allocation of the initial cohort consists of radices which more or less reflect the weights of the regions with regard to some meaningful socioeconomic factor-these weights are expected to represent an allocation which does not depart too much from an allocation into r equal parts-very similar estimates of the aggregate multistate life-table functions should be produced.